SithijaSiriwardana/Worldtime_app/README.md

 # Worldtime_app
-This is a Worldtime mobile app using flutter
+This is a Simple Worldtime mobile app using flutter (For learning purpose)